taiki45/SICP/README.md

 SICP
 ====

-answers for Structure and Interpretation of Computer Program
+Answers for Structure and Interpretation of Computer Program

-Gauche ~> 0.9.3.3
+REPL: Gauche ~> 0.9.3.3